Global Stabilization for the BBM-KP equations on R2: Introduction

 Hence, the energy does not decay as \( t \rightarrow \infty \).
-Therefore, the primary objective is to establish the decay of energy in cases where \( a(x,y) \neq 0 \) without assuming the existence of a positive constant \(\alpha_0\) such that \( a(x,y) \geq \alpha_0 \).
-To the best of our knowledge, there are no studies addressing the exponential stabilization of equations \eqref{e1} in the presence of localized damping.
+Therefore, the primary objective is to establish the decay of energy in the cases where \( a(x,y) \neq 0 \) without assuming the existence of a positive constant \(\alpha_0\) such that \( a(x,y) \geq \alpha_0 \).
+To our knowledge, there are no studies that address the exponential stabilization of equations \eqref{e1} in the presence of localized damping.

 Now, considering the energy $E(t)$ associated to the the model \eqref{e1}, at least formally, the solutions of \eqref{e1} should satisfy